Where to start?

 People have heard him claim to be Special Forces.
 False, same as claiming to be a Green Beret, and military records do not support this claim.
 Dennis said he never said it.
 You need to decide whether to believe Dennis or the eight people that took the time out of their day to send an email.
 We won't count the phone calls that said the same thing but were leery of coming forward.

 People have heard him claim to be a Ranger.
 False, Dennis never addressed as we never asked him about this.
 More than one person has said this, it's worn as a tab yet military records do not support this claim.
 Dennis was never in a Ranger unit and never attempted Ranger school.
 We never saw this in print and are only reporting what those close to him have said.
 We are not judging whether he is a go or no-go.
-You need to decide who to believe.
-What 2 or 3 emails say or military records.
+You need to decide who to believe.2 or 3 emails say he's made those claims and military records say he never attempted Ranger school.

 People have heard him claim to Sniper.
 False, we never asked Dennis to confirm or deny he was a Sniper.
 What we can say is he isn't a Sniper according to his military records.
 You need to decide who to believe.
 Those saying they heard Dennis say that, or military records.
 If Dennis was a Sniper and he needs help correcting his records, he can email us.

-People have heard him claim to have come under "Heavy fire' while overseas during which his Sergeant badly injured and lost both his legs, with Dennis saving his life.
+People have heard him claim to have come under "Heavy fire" while overseas during which his Sergeant badly injured and lost both his legs, with Dennis saving his life.
 False, Absolutely false.
 Dennis Winn was NEVER in combat.
 He was in Kuwait for about 5 months in 2003.
 He was NEVER under heavy fire with his Sergeant losing his legs and Dennis saving his life.
+If this were true, He'd have the Combat Medical Badge.

 People have heard him claim to have PTSD from a mission that the Government won't acknowledge because "they weren't supposed to be there", thus the VA won't approve his PTSD claim.
 False, Absolutely false.
 1000% false.
-Dennis Winn was NEVER in combat.
+Dennis Winn was never in combat.
 He was NEVER on a mission the Government won't acknowledge.
-He doesn't have PTSD from that mission that does NOT exist.
+He doesn't have PTSD from that mission that does exist.
 We checked with the VA and they did indeed deny his PTSD claim.
 Dennis was in Kuwait for about 5 months in 2003.
+If he was in Combat, he'd have a Combat Medical Badge.

 Medic.
 True, military records would support this claim.